ericlaurits/shofco-international-school/admissions.md

 	</div>
 		<h5>School Fees</h5>
 		</header>
-	<p>Our tuition is currently $4000 USD per semester for preprimary, $4500 USD per semester for primary, and $5000 USD per semester for High School.
+	<p>Our tuition is currently $4000 USD per semester for preprimary, $4500 USD per semester for primary, and $5000 USD per semester for high school.
 These prices are subject to adjust on an annual basis.
 There is a one-time capital levy of $3000 per child due upon admission.</p>
 	<hr />